 Each member of the cohort will be featured in a webinar that will be live streamed to the exoplanet community, helping to increase their visibility within the field.
-The cohort will also learn from the experiences of established exoplanet researchers in the field (“ExoGuides”) via a combination of tailored presentations and small group discussions.
+The cohort will also engage with established exoplanet researchers (“ExoGuides”) via a combination of tailored presentations and small group discussions.

 - Weekly interactions between members of the cohort

 - Monthly informal group discussions with prominent scientists (“ExoGuides”) in the fields of exoplanet science and diversity, equity, inclusion, and accessibility (DEIA), and individual conversations with other researchers